Search

 B2B

 A B2B service or product is usually more complex than its B2C counterpart.
 In this fashion, the content throughout the B2B content marketing funnel should first and foremost be informative.
-It needs to educate the potential buyer, demonstrate industry expertise, and provide valuable insights.
+This is also where B2B explainer videos come into the picture.
+That said, most B2B content needs to educate the potential buyer, demonstrate industry expertise, and provide valuable insights.

 These are some of the content marketing types that work best for B2B: